-- Using DFS to search the above game graph from left first or from right first produces two different results. - Position A is actually a win position. - Problem: memorize J is a loss is only valid when the path leading to it causes a loop. - Storing the path leading to a position in a transposition table requires too much memory. - It is still a research problem to use a more efficient data structure.
+- Using DFS to search the above game graph from left first or from right first produces two different results. - Position A is actually a win position. - Problem: memorize J is a loss is only valid when the path leading to it causes a loop. - Storing the path leading to a position in a transposition table requires too much memory. - Maybe we can store some forms of hash code to verify it. - It is still a research problem to use a more efficient data structure.